Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 * Study the evening before to sleep is very powerful because helps you to remember what you read more easily
 * Create a list of stuff to read or study when you have time
 * Find a way to experiment what you are learning, check the article [Don't Learn More, Learn Smarter.
 A Quick Guide to Agile Learning](https://www.entrepreneur.com/article/341618).

+I want to quote a phrase from this article [Interview candidates with an Open Source background](https://toscalix.com/2019/12/10/interview-candidates-with-an-open-source-background/) that I liked a lot:

+    Professionals with a solid Open Source background do not depend on certifications paid by their companies to learn how to use their tools, or having to change their base tool-set regularly, limited by commercial decisions.
+    In other words, Open Source professionals have made their career supported in specific tooling and associated practices they have chosen and mastered.

+It is easy to spot the real skilled people with knowledge about it, I saw this also on my job.
+People thrust me about specific topi because I know how they works not because I read a tutorial but because I studied the internal stuff and experienced in a lot of different ways.
+Just create a repo for [hacktoberfest](https://hacktoberfest.digitalocean.com/) to do 4 pull requests and get a t-shirt cannot compare to with people that does real effective contribution and improve their skills on high level.
+Of course you can create a repo for learning but just doing it in that period of the year doesn't mean that you are a contributor.

+Open source skilled people doesn't have a CV (after all I don't have any) but our career speak for us and is more powerful of a course bought on Udemy.
+Probably we need to improve our communication skills (one of the reason of this book) but this is another topic.

 # Conclusion